 If you touch her casually, and she pulls back or tenses up, don’t freak out.
 Just give her a little space and shift back to touching her the way that you would a friend.
 Make sure that you don’t touch her in the same spot every time.
 It’s unnatural and as a consequence, it will cause her to feel uncomfortable.
 A lot of men make this mistake.

 Try touching her a couple of different ways.
 Each time let your touch linger.
 When I was learning this I use to count the seconds in my head.
-I might count to three, and the next time I would go for 5.
-If you do this enough times this process will become instinctive.
-Each time you touch her pay close attention to her reactions.
+I might count to three, and the next time I would go for five.
+If you do this enough times, this process will become instinctive.
+Each time you touch her, pay close attention to her reactions.
 If all her reactions are positive, try holding her hand.
 See if she’s cool with it.
-Watch for whether a boundary appears.
-For example she starts to tense up or pulls back.
-If a boundary doesn’t appear she’s probably open to kissing you in that moment.
+Watch for whether a boundary appears, for example if she starts to tense up or pulls back.
+If a boundary doesn’t appear, she’s probably open to kissing you in that moment.

 intimate touch + sexual tension + eye contact = optimal time for kiss attempt